fpco/applied-haskell/profiling.md

 ## Exercise

-FIXME use gauge

-Create a criterion benchmark with the various examples from above, and see what turns out to be fastest.
+Section exercise: write a Gauge benchmark suite to test various implementations of `average` against each other.

 __Extra credit__ Also use weigh to measure allocations:
 <https://www.stackage.org/package/weigh>